Terror first, COVID-19 next: Pakistan activates multiple launch pads along LoC

 New Delhi, Apr 10: The world is fighting one of the deadliest pandemics and nations have come together to battle one of the worst crisis ever.

 However, in Pakistan, which is also facing a severe problem owing to COVID-19, terror cells and operations continue in full swing.
-Despite the virus spreading like wild fire, Pakistan has lined up scores of terrorists and is looking to push them into India.
+Despite the virus spreading like wildfire, Pakistan has lined up scores of terrorists and is looking to push them into India.
 Terror activity in Pakistan continues unabated, an Intelligence Bureau official told OneIndia.

 They are looking to take advantage of the situation and send in as many terrorists as possible into Jammu and Kashmir, the officer also said.
 Terrorists of both the Lashkar-e-Tayiba and Jaish-e-Mohammad have been sent closer to the border and Pakistan has been looking for an opportunity to send them into India.
 The IB picked up intercepts that suggested that Pakistan has activated its launch pads along the Line of Control and the International Border.